 Central Durban

 Central Durban has interesting museums, monuments, markets, galleries, and theaters.
-Political and historical sites provide detail about Zulu ancestry and the apartheid era.
+Political and historical sites provide detail about Zulu ancestry and apartheid.
 A favorite building, Durban City Hall, is a magnificent Edwardian neo-baroque structure!

 _____________